wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- added captcha font randomization
+- fixed date does not have to be required
+- fixed date error message translation

 = 3.1.8.4 =
 - (07 Jul 2013) - Fixed CAPTCHA PHP warning on some servers.
 - Added better date input validation.